2022–23 Michigan State Spartans men's basketball team

-The 2022–23 Michigan State Spartans men's basketball team represents Michigan State University in the 2022–23 NCAA Division I men's basketball season.
-The Spartans are led by 28th-year head coach Tom Izzo and played their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
-MSU finished the season 19–12, 11–8 in Big Ten play to finish in fourth place.
+The 2022–23 Michigan State Spartans men's basketball team represented Michigan State University in the 2022–23 NCAA Division I men's basketball season.
+The Spartans were led by 28th-year head coach Tom Izzo and played their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
+MSU finished the season 21–13, 11–8 in Big Ten play to finish in fourth place.
 They lost in the quarterfinals of the Big Ten tournament to Ohio State.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the East region.
 This marked the school's 25th straight selection to the NCAA tournament making it the third longest streak, second longest active streak, and the longest streak by a coach in men's basketball ever.
+The Spartans defeated USC and Marquette to advance to their first Sweet Sixteen since 2019.
+There they lost to Kansas State.

-On August 11, 2022, the school announced that it had signed Izzo to a five-year $31 million dollar contract extension making him one of the highest-paid coaches in the nation.
+On August 11, 2022, the school announced that it had signed Izzo to a five-year $31 million contract extension making him one of the highest-paid coaches in the nation.

 Previous season

 The Spartans finished the 2021–22 NCAA Division I men's basketball season 23–13, 11–9 in Big Ten play to finish in a tie for seventh place.
 As the No. 7 seed in the Big Ten tournament, they defeated Maryland and Wisconsin to advance to the semifinals where they lost to Purdue.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the West region, marking MSU's 24th straight trip to the NCAA tournament, the second longest active streak.
 They defeated Davidson in the First Round before losing to Duke in the Second Round.
+The Spartans were led by Gabe Brown who averaged 11.6 points per game.

 With a win over Toledo on December 4, 2021, Izzo earned his 650th win as head coach of the Spartans.
 With a win over Maryland on March 6, 2022, Izzo surpassed Bob Knight for the most wins by a men's basketball coach at a Big Ten school with 663.